 Hip Thrust vs Squats: The Tale of the Tape

 So all of this started after the paper Back Squat vs Hip Thrust Resistance-training Programs in Well-trained Women by Barbalho et al. came out.
 And I and a bunch of other people reported on it to various degrees.
 And well, Bret…Bret was not happy even if his primary approach to rebutting it was a series of appeals to authority, anecdotes and ad-hominems.
+But that’s the approach of the current circle-jerk.
+Only other people’s science is open to criticism.

 But just to finish the savaging of Chapter 11 of his thesis, let’s put his thesis “study” up against Barbalho’s paper methodologically.